About the Festival

 "The Infant Centaur"

-The emblem of the Festival and its prize is based on The Infant Centaur, a drawing by Nadya Rusheva.
+The emblem of the Festival and its prize are based on The Infant Centaur, a drawing by Nadya Rusheva.

 Mikhail Litvyakov